Shivam4745/Pong-Game/README.md

-# Pong-Game
+## Project Description: Python Pong Classic 🕹️

+This project is a complete and polished implementation of the classic arcade game **Pong**, built entirely in Python using the `turtle` graphics library.

-This is a classic two-player Pong game built with Python's turtle library.
-Players use the keyboard (W/S and arrow keys) to control paddles and hit a ball past their opponent.
-The ball speeds up with each hit, and the first player to score 10 points wins.
+It's a two-player game where each player controls a paddle using the keyboard (**W/S keys** for the left player, **Up/Down arrow keys** for the right) with the goal of hitting the ball past their opponent.
+The first player to reach **10 points** wins.

+Key features include:
+* A **dynamic ball** that speeds up with each successful paddle hit, increasing the challenge.
+* A live, real-time **scoreboard**.
+* A **pause/resume** feature, activated by the spacebar.
+* **Refined collision physics** that prevent common glitches, ensuring smooth and reliable gameplay.